tanuja42/Real_Estate_Prediction/README.md

 Removed outliers and multicollinearity, resulting in more reliable predictions.
 Trained model is saved using Pickle for deployment.

-🚀 Future Work
-Build a Flask or Django web app interface
-Deploy as a REST API using Flask
-Enhance model using advanced regression techniques (XGBoost, RandomForest) Integrate live data for price trends

 👩‍💻 Author
 Tanuja Mahendrakar